gvwilson/buildtogether.tech/src/security/index.md

 Moving files into the trash and then emptying it does not actually erase the
 data: it just tells the computer that the space is available for reuse.
-(This is why reporters and private investigators regularly go [%i "dumpster diving" %][%g dumpster_diving "dumpster diving" %][%/i%].)
+(This is why reporters and private investigators regularly go [%g dumpster_diving "dumpster diving" %][%i "dumpster diving" %].)
 The best way to address this problem is to encrypt your hard drive, which is a quick setup option for all major operating systems these days.

 Even with that, you should act as if any device you throw away might fall into unfriendly hands.
 (The odds of this happening by accident are low, but it won't be by accident: attackers have been known to get jobs in electronics recycling depots in order to collect the raw material for attacks.)
-Use a [%i "secure deletion tool" %]secure deletion tool[%/i%] like [BleachBit][bleachbit] (for Linux or Windows) or [FileShredder][fileshredder] (for MacOS) before selling, recycling, or discarding your hardware, but keep in mind that this doesn't affect backups or files stored online on sites like [Dropbox][dropbox].
+Use a secure deletion tool[%i "secure deletion tool" %] like [BleachBit][bleachbit] (for Linux or Windows) or [FileShredder][fileshredder] (for MacOS) before selling, recycling, or discarding your hardware, but keep in mind that this doesn't affect backups or files stored online on sites like [Dropbox][dropbox].
 And keep